nilu1996/test/README.md

-This is architecture we are planning to implement.
-We are in first phase now.
-If you have any more inputs by looking to the diagram for next setup
+This is the architecture we are currently planning to implement.
+We are currently in the first phase of implementation.
+If you have any further insights or suggestions based on the diagram for the next setup, it would greatly aid us in our implementation efforts.